cgbeutler/Beutler-Cook-Book/baking/AdamsBread.md

 If using instant yeast, mix instant yeast (all `7g`) in warm water (all `430g`).

-Mix all ingredients (except sourdough starter and egg wash) in a large bowl till clumps of dry are gone.
+Mix all 🥣 ingredients in a large bowl till clumps of dry are gone.

 Let sit for `30 min`.
 (This autolyse process hydrates the flour.)